Homoisoflavonoid

-Homoisoflavonoids (3-benzylidenechroman-4-ones) are a type of phenolic compounds occurring naturally in plants.
+Homoisoflavonoids (3-benzylidenechroman-4-ones) are a class of naturally occurring phenols that can be isolated from plants.

 Chemically, they have the general structure of a 16-carbon skeleton, which consists of two phenyl rings (A and B) and heterocyclic ring (C).

 Synthesis

 Homoisoflavones can be synthesized from 2'-hydroxydihydrochalcones.

 Homoisoflavanones can be synthesized from 3,5-methoxy phenols via chroman-4-one in three steps or from phloroglucinol.